krylosov-aa/context-async-sqlalchemy/docs_sources/docs/index.md

 [SOURCE CODE](https://github.com/krylosov-aa/context-async-sqlalchemy)

-Provides a super convenient way to work with sqlalchemy in asynchronous applications.
-It takes care of the issues of managing the lifecycle of engine, session, and transactions without being a wrapper.
+Provides a super convenient way to work with SQLAlchemy in asynchronous applications.
+It handles the lifecycle management of the engine, sessions, and transactions.

-The main task is to get quick and easy access to the session and not worry about when to open and when to close it.
+The main goal is to provide quick and easy access to a session, without having to worry about opening or closing it when it’s not necessary.

-The key features are:
+Key features:

-- Super easy to use
+- Extremely easy to use
-- Automatically manages the lifecycle of engine, session, and transaction (autocommit/autorollback)
+- Automatically manages the lifecycle of the engine, sessions, and transactions (autocommit / autorollback)
-- It doesn't interfere with manually opening and closing sessions and transactions when needed.
+- Does not interfere with manually opening or closing sessions and transactions when needed
-- Does not depend on the web framework
+- Framework-agnostic - works with any web framework
-- It is not a wrapper over sqlalchemy
+- Not a wrapper around SQLAlchemy
-- It is convenient to test
+- Convenient for testing
-- Host switching in runtime
+- Runtime host switching
-- It can manage multiple databases and multiple sessions to a single database
+- Supports multiple databases and multiple sessions per database
-- Provides tools for concurrent sql queries
+- Provides tools for running concurrent SQL queries
+- Fully lazy initialization

 ## What does usage look like?